An uncountable Furstenberg--Zimmer structure theory: Preliminaries

 \subsection{The invariant factor functor and the Alaoglu-Birkhoff ergodic theorem}

 Since we assume no structure on $\Gamma$ other than it being a group, the only ergodic theorem available to us is the Alaoglu-Birkhoff ergodic theorem.
-We first introduce the contravariant functor $\Inv$ on $\OpProbAlgG$:
+We first introduce the functor $\Inv$ from $\OpProbAlgG$ into itself:

 \begin{definition}[Invariant factor functor] \text{} \begin{itemize} \item[(i)] If $\mathcal{X} = (X,\mu,T)$ is a $\OpProbAlgG$-system, we define to be the $\OpProbAlgG$-system with $\AbsMes$-space

 measure